ShimmyShaman/midge/README.md

 ## Progress

-_This project is actively in iterative prototype development._
+_This project is in an abandoned status again..._

 ## Contributions